google/asylo-site/_docs/reference/runtime.md

 #### `utime`

-When `utime` is called inside an enclave it makese the call on the host passing the filename and times variable directly.
+When `utime` is called inside an enclave it makes the call on the host passing the filename and times variable directly.

+#### `utimes`

+When `utimes` is called inside an enclave it makes the call on the host passing the filename and times variable directly.

 [^1]: The current implementation does not support multiple enclaves registering